bikibird/poems/README.md

   She hadn't any!

 Was Earl still angry?
 Did he pout?
-Well, not long, reasoning no doubt:
+Well, not long, reasoning, no doubt:
 No peanuts, no revels: no sense;
 Hungry creature, take not offense!
-  Says Earl, the squirrel,
+  Said Earl, the squirrel,
   You're quite a nice girl.